 From eastern Europe.
 Can eventually reach 20 ft. tall, with nearly equal spread.
-Suckers strongly; prune out suckers on grafted plants (no need to do so on own-root plants.)
-Leaves to 5 in. long, roundish oval with pointed tips.
+Suckers strongly; prune out suckers on grafted plants (no need to do so on own-root plants).
+Leaves are roundish oval with pointed tips.
 Needs 2 to 5 years to bear flowers of full size and true color.
 Pinkish or bluish lavender flowers in clusters to 10 in. or longer (‘Alba’ has pure white flowers) in midspring.
-Fragrance is legendary; lilac fanciers say species and its older varieties are more fragrant than newer types.
+Fragrance is legendary; lilac fanciers say the species and its older varieties are more fragrant than newer types.
 Superb cut flowers.
-In Zones 12-16, 18-22 the standard varieties bloom irregularly after mild winters; gradually discontinue watering near end of summer to force dormancy.
-Many hybrids available, including Descanso Hybrids, which excel in Zones 18-22 and the lower South.'Blue Skies'

-One of the French hybrids, which number in the hundreds.
-They generally flower a little later than the species and have larger clusters of single or double flowers in wide range of colors.
+Varieties, often called French hybrids, number in the hundreds.
+They generally flower a little later than the species and have larger clusters of single or double flowers in a wide range of colors.
 Singles are often as showy as doubles, sometimes more so.
-This variety is an early-blooming one with single flowers in Red.'Chiffon'

 Woody perennials.
 Moderate growth rate to about 3 ft. high and wide.
 Attractive leaves resemble those ...